Tropical Storm Lionrock (2021): Meteorological history

 On October 7 at 09:00 UTC, the JTWC further upgraded the storm to a tropical depression, receiving the designation 22W from the agency.
 The system, at that time, also consolidated further while transitioning to a monsoon depression as it continued to maintain a broad center with its wind field contracting along with 25-30 knot winds occurring in its core.
 Meanwhile, while centered over the northern Paracel Islands, the JMA reported that the system intensified to a tropical storm according to surface wind analysis and Dvorak ratings, nine hours later.
 The agency named the system Lionrock while the storm became stationary due to weak steering flow.
+(Note: The name Lionrock was contributed by Hong Kong and refers to Lion Rock, the name of a peak.)
 However, the JTWC only followed suit on the next day as it turned northward as it was steered by the southwestern periphery of a subtropical ridge located to the northeast.
 The storm maintained this intensity before making landfall over Qionghai on 22:50 CST (14:50 UTC), further organizing its LLCC and its overall structure while located inland.
 It subsequently reintensified to its peak winds of 40 kn, ten minutes later.
 However, it weakened slightly while over the central part of the island, although its convective banding continued to consolidate.

 Early on October 9, Lionrock emerged into the very warm and conducive waters of the Gulf of Tonkin.
 However, it maintained its intensity of 35 kn before it made its last landfall over Haiphong, near Cat Bi International Airport on 09:00 UTC on the next day, with the JTWC issuing its final warning as a tropical depression.
 Although, its LLC remained somewhat defined on radar imagery but its winds weakened upon moving inland.
 The JMA also downgraded Lionrock to a depression three hours back as it tracked westward while over Quảng Ninh Province of Vietnam.